-The University of Oregon defeats The Ohio State University 46–33 on this day in 1939 to win the first-ever NCAA men’s basketball tournament.
+The University of Oregon defeats The Ohio State University 46–33 on March 27, 1939 to win the first-ever NCAA men’s basketball tournament.
 "March Madness," as the tournament became known, has grown exponentially in size and popularity since 1939.
 By 2005, college basketball had become the most popular sporting event among gamblers, after the Super Bowl.
 The majority of that betting takes place at tournament time, when Las Vegas, the internet and office pools around the country see action from sports enthusiasts and once-a-year gamblers alike.

 For the first 12 years of the men’s tournament, only eight teams were invited to participate.
 That number grew steadily until a 65-team tournament format was unveiled in 2001.
 In 2011, the field expanded even further, allowing 68 teams to qualify for the "big dance."
 After four “play-in” games between, now known as the First Four, the tournament breaks into four regions of 16 teams.
 The winning teams from those regions comprise the Final Four, who meet in that year’s host city to decide the championship.